 Disclaimer: I’m not an academic, scholar, or intellectual.
 These pages are not written in academic style, carefully footnoted and ready for peer review.
-This section is best described as a fair analysis from a guy with intellectual integrity to the actual facts.
-I recommend that no one accepts any potentially controversial information from any single source.
+This section is meant to be a balanced summary of the most difficult historical issues for the LDS Church.
+I recommend that no one accepts any information or conclusions from any single source.
 Seek out multiple sources, focusing on facts and applying a healthy distrust to commentary or interpretation.

 The purpose of this section is NOT to cause problems for literal believers.